LennartFr/Blockchain-at-Galvanize/README.md

 ### Wifi at Galavanize SSID/pass = g|Events / machinelearning
 Your instructor: Lennart alf@us.ibm.com, Developer Advocate at IBM, focusing on Blockchain, Fintech and Watson.

-## Assumption: you know enough about Blockchain to want to write Blockchain apps.
+## Assumption: you have brought your laptop and you know enough about Blockchain to want to write Blockchain apps.

 # Agenda
 ~~~